morse-simulator/morse/doc/morse/user/sensors/stereo_unit.rst

 attached to it.
 In the case of two cameras, it will provide the stereo information generated from the two camera images.

-The movement of the stereo unit is implemented by making it the child of a :doc:`Pan-Tilt unit <../actuators/ptu>`_ actuator.

 Files
 -----
 - Blender: ``$MORSE_ROOT/data/morse/sensors/stereo_unit.blend``